se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 - Reference cycles: Have to use weakref to protect against cycles
 - Objects may never be deleted: implementation defined.

-The last point is an imporant one.
+The last point is an important one.
 Take the following class:

 ```{code-cell} python3
 class CheckDestruct: